ec-jrc/lisflood-code/3_step3_preparing-setting-file/index.md

-## Step 3: Preparing the Settings file
+# Step 3: Preparing the Settings file

 ```R
   # Add more detail to all those steps!!
 ```

-•	specify the file path
-•	time related specifications
-•	parameter options
-•	chose optional model routines (which ones are available; what they do; and how to “activate” them)

-This chapter describes how to prepare your own settings file.
+This page describes how to prepare your own settings file.
 Instead of writing the settings file completely from scratch, we suggest to use the settings template that is provided with LISFLOOD as a starting point.
 In order to use the template, you should make sure the following requirements are met:

   -   All input maps and tables are named according to default file names (see **Chapter XXXX** and **Annex XXXX**)
   -   All base maps are in the right directories